UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 |---|---|
 | `includedServiceBrands`, `excludedServiceBrands`| Only one of the lists can be used.
 Using both lists is forbidden. |

-### fare travel validity constraint
+### Fare Travel Validity Constraint

 The travel validity defines the duration the traveler has to make his travel.
-Optioanlly time slots (e.g. peak hours) can be excluded.
+Optional time slots (e.g. peak hours) can be excluded.

 ![Fare Structure](../images/fare-data-structure/travelValidity.png)